Walikuperek/quak-docs/README.md

 #### Deploy another version

 Use to deploy another version of the website.
-Useful when the website is already deployed and you want to deploy another version.
+Useful when the website is already deployed and you want to deploy another version from given zip package.

 > Remember to put `Archive_17_05_2024.zip` in the `quak-docs/out/` directory.